wp-plugins/ipu-chart/readme.txt

 * Lets you enter the data directy in a blog or page
 * Loads the data from a remote service (database)
 * Updates the data automatically if desired
 * Has many options to style a chart with css or built-in color functions

-With the [IPU-Chart Multi Series Extension](https://www.ipublia.com/downloads/ipu-chart-multi-series-charts-for-wordpress/) IPU-Chart supports also multi series charts.

 = Usage =